 The definition of the horizontal wind in the updraught and downdraught at and below cloud base and LFS is not well known.
 For the updraught, the value at cloud base is set to the environmental value at the departure level.
 For the downdraught, the initial values at the LFS are set equal to the average values of the winds in the updraught and those of the large-scale flow.
 The updraught values below cloud base are derived assuming a linear decrease of the fluxes from their cloud base value to zero at the surface.
-Finally, in order to correct for an apparent low-bias in the near surface wind speeds with the present linear flux relation (quasi-linear in case of an implicit time discretisation see Section 6.10), the updraught velocities are decreased by a constant perturbation $u{\rm pert}$ =0.3 m s-1
+Finally, in order to correct for an apparent low-bias in the near surface wind speeds with the present linear flux relation (quasi-linear in case of an implicit time discretization see Section 6.10), the updraught velocities are decreased by a constant perturbation $u{pert}=0.3 \text{ m s}^{-1}$